DarkAdin/Forecasting/README.md

 # Forecasting
 A forecasting algorithm for the Rohlik Orders challenge in Kaggle: https://www.kaggle.com/competitions/rohlik-orders-forecasting-challenge

 This notebook implements four different approaches to performing forecasting predictions on the number of orders in the next 61 days following the dates from the training set.
-The three approaches are, in order:
+The four approaches are, in order:

 1. **Prophet**: https://github.com/facebook/prophet
 2. **Fitting polynomials**: https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html